alphagov/govuk-developer-docs/source/manual/encrypted-hiera-data.html.md

     Do not enclose it in single or double quotes as this will get interpreted as part of the secret.

     Once you have finished, save the file and quit the editor.
-The changes you made will be encrypted by Hiera eYAML.
-Should you encounter an error, please see the troubleshooting section below.
+    Hiera eYAML will encrypt your changes.
+If you get an error, please see the troubleshooting section below.

     > **NOTE**
     >
-    > When editing a Hiera key that has previously been encrypted, you will
+    > When editing a Hiera key that has been encrypted before, you will
-    > notice a number enclosed in parentheses after the word GPG; for
+    > notice a number in parentheses after the word GPG; for
     > example: DEC::GPG(1).
-You should not make any changes to the number as
+You should not make any changes to the number, as
-    > this is used by Hiera eYAML GPG to identify existing encrypted data.
+    > Hiera eYAML GPG uses this to identify existing encrypted data.

-3. Check that the value is actually encrypted!
+3. Check that the value is really encrypted!
 If you make a typo in your markup, Hiera Eyaml doesn't always treat it as an error.

         GIT_PAGER='less -S' git diff

 ## Managing access to encrypted Hiera data